microweber-dev/microweber-hosting-scripts/directadmin/README.md

 # Hosting scripts for deploying on Direct Admin

-Follow those steps to have your Virtualmin server deploy new Microweber installation on new account creation.
+Follow those steps to have your Direct Admin server deploy new Microweber installation on new account creation.

 Make sure you cover the [server requirements](https://github.com/microweber/microweber#general-requirements "") and you can install Microweber normally, before employing those automated methods.